AdobeDocs/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-and-approve-a-proof.md

 ---
 # Review and approve a proof

-Before you start reviewing a proof, make sure you know what’s expected of you.
+Before you start reviewing a proof, make sure you know what's expected of you.
 What is your role in the proofing workflow?
 Review the proof, approve it, or both?

 As a copy editor, your focus could be reviewing the proof for grammatical errors and misspellings.
-Marketing and creative teams may focus on the asset’s design and making sure corporate branding is followed.
+Marketing and creative teams may focus on the asset's design and making sure corporate branding is followed.
 Legal teams may ensure the wording of a services contract is airtight.
-And a project manager might make sure the content being reviewed meets the intent and goals of the project it’s associated with.
+And a project manager might make sure the content being reviewed meets the intent and goals of the project it's associated with.

 You might be asked to approve the proof, too.
-Approving a proof means you’re saying, “this work is OK and ready to go.”
-Or maybe you have to say, “this work needs changes made, please send it back for revisions.”
+Approving a proof means you're saying, "this work is OK and ready to go."
+Or maybe you have to say, "this work needs changes made, please send it back for revisions."

-Once you know what’s expected, you can get started with reviewing a proof.
+Once you know what's expected, you can get started with reviewing a proof.

 ## Receive a proof to review